 We experience injury, stress, life change, financial woes, relationship struggles, parenting, and loss.
 These experiences frequently boot us off the track of self care.
 What is your go-to response to change, struggle, loss, and circumstance?
 Sometimes our health takes a back seat to what is demanding our attention; and other times, we completely sabotage our health in an effort to self-protect and cope.
 It is important to understand that the ups and downs of life are not exceptions, they are the norm.
 Not matter how good or bad your life is, you are continually responding to circumstances and emotions beyond your control.
 That’s what makes it so wonderful, right?!?

 Secondly, we are integrated beings.

 So many of us still think we can cope by separating our emotional and mental condition from our physical health, but it’s just not possible.
-Have you ever had an “off-day” in your workout routine?
-Chances are, there’s something else going on that’s impacting your ability to perform.
+Have you ever had an “off-day”?
+Chances are, there’s something else going on that’s impacting you.
 Ever noticed you have more aches, pains, and even injuries, when you’re under chronic stress?
 Ever lost sleep during a crisis?
 It’s clear that our mind, body, and emotions are powerfully connected.

 Ask yourself these questions: